Harm from Hormones - The Bitter Pill

 What makes these hormones so dangerous?
 Pill hormones (progestogens and oestrogens) are steroid ‘messengers’ which pass to all parts of the body and powerfully influence ALL BODY SYSTEMS.

 Increases in pill hormone taking increases cancers.
-These include breast cancers, carcinoma-in-situ (positive smears), cervical, ovary, as well as many other cancers.
+These include breast cancers, carcinoma-in-situ (positive smears), cervical, ovarian, as well as many other cancers.
 Rises and falls in breast cancer with changing hormone use since 1962 are shown in the slides from Review Lecture

 1 Click here.